BMA32/faq-chatbot/README.md

 - To increase the FAQ base, edit `data/faqs.json` — no code change needed.
 - All code is modular and can be reused for other support/chatbot projects.

+## Note on CI (GitHub Actions) Failures:

+This project uses GitHub Actions to run basic continuous integration checks, including testing imports and code quality.
+Some steps require a valid OPENAI_API_KEY to be set as a secret.
+Because this is a public portfolio project, no real API keys are included in the repository, and for security reasons, the CI will show as failed unless you add your own key.

+How to fix this if you fork or clone the project:

+- Add your own OPENAI_API_KEY as a secret in your GitHub repository settings (Settings > Secrets and variables > Actions).

+- Alternatively, you can comment out or skip the steps that require the key.

+This does not affect running the code locally, as long as you set your own key in your .env file.

 ## Author

 Bruno Malheiro